AlainParadis/designschool/_topics/setup-printing.md

   <ol>
     <li> Create a PDF from your original file.</li>
-    <li> <span class="fw600 orange">Rename your PDF document to your last name and first name</span> or else they won't know which is yours.</li>
+    <li> <span class="orange">Rename your PDF document to your last name and first name</span> or else they won't know which is yours.</li>
     <li> Open your PDF file with the Preview app on your Mac.</li>
     <li>Choose the Algonquin Print Shop from the printer list.</li>
     <li>Configure the rest of the setup to suit your document.
-Pay special attention to the Scale setting. <span class="fw600 orange">Set it to 100% if you dont want the size to change.</span></li>
+Pay special attention to the Scale setting. <span class="orange">Set it to 100% if you dont want the size to change.</span></li>
     <li> Click Print.</li>
   </ol>